mutualaidusa/mutualaidusa.github.io/README.md

 # #BlackLivesMatter Resources Compilation
-This website is a recompilation of resources for those who want to be part of the change.
+This website is a compilation of resources for those who want to be part of the change.
 Here you will find community compiled organizations that you can donate to as well as pro-bono legal services in your city.
-If you can't go out and protestm DONATE! if you can't donate, compile reliable resources in your city and post them using the hastag #mutualaidusaBLM this will help us identify them and add them to the list.
+If you can't go out and protest, DONATE! if you can't donate, compile reliable resources in your city and post them using the hashtag #mutualaidusaBLM this will help us identify them and add them to the list.

 ## Austin, TX
 ### Organizations